RSE-Sheffield/bb-explorer/scripts/langchain/README.md

 With multiple datasets, it may be worth looking how we can amend the generated context to automatically include a summary of the parents book/dataset (by reviewing it's metadata).

 Eventually, if deemed suitable, it should be possible to link this to OpenWebUI via LangServe.

+## Running

+* Install required packages
+    * `pip install -r requirements.txt
+* Configure/remove line 24 (`os.environ["OPENAI_API_KEY"] = ...`)
+* Run
+    * `python parent_document_retriever.py`

+This should then display a prompt "Ask a question:" and return responses relevant to the sample dataset.

+Adding extra excerpts to the dataset without further changes to the script may lead to poor summarisation.